orb-lang/pylon/doc/md/load.md

 local session_c = brParse
                     : command "session s"
                     : description ("Session runner.
 Provides unit tests"
-                        .. " derived from helm sessions.\nWith no arguments,"
+                        .. " derived from helm sessions.
+With no arguments,"
                         .. " runs all accepted sessions for the project"
                         .. " at pwd.")
                     : require_command(false)